project-open-data/project-open-data.github.io/whitepapers/cfdaprogramnumber-title.md

 ## Context

 FFATA requires data reporting on the CFDA number of the federal financial assistance program under which an award is made.
-For the grants community, OMB Circular A-133 long has required Federal agencies to include in award documentation, the title and number listed in the CFDA for the program under which the award is made, to inform the recipient and make that information available to the auditor conducting the audit of the recipient that the Single Audit Act requires.
+For the grants community, OMB Circular A-133 long has required federal agencies to include in award documentation, the title and number listed in the CFDA for the program under which the award is made, to inform the recipient and make that information available to the auditor conducting the audit of the recipient that the Single Audit Act requires.
 With the issuance of the Uniform Guidance, that requirement now is in 2 CFR 200.210.
 OMB Circular A-133 also required (now in the Uniform Guidance at 2 CFR 200.331) each recipient to provide the CFDA program title and number to its subrecipients, for the same reason, by including it in each subaward.

 All CFDA entries are updated annually and must be completed by September 1st for the following fiscal year.
 To ensure compliance, an estimate based on appropriations, or the President’s budget is included with each entry and an estimate for the following fiscal year is also provided to allow for extensive planning by existing and potential grantees.